 Other Uses for Fenugreek Seeds

 Fenugreek seeds can also be used as a facial scrub.
-After soaking the seeds blend them without the honey into a paste and gently massage the paste in circular motions all over your face and neck, avoiding the eye area.
+After soaking the seeds, blend them without the honey into a paste.
+Gently massage the paste in circular motions all over your face and neck, avoiding the eye area.
 Rinse thoroughly with warm water and follow with moisturizer.

 By simply adding an egg yolk into the blended and soaked fenugreek seeds, you have created a hair mask for your scalp and hair.
-Once you have coated the hair and scalp, leave on for 30 minutes, option to add a shower cap for deeper penetration.
+Once you have coated the hair and scalp, leave it on for 30 minutes.
+It’s optional to add a shower cap for deeper penetration.
 To remove, shampoo thoroughly.

-Lastly, don’t forget that fenugreek seeds can be steeped into tea to enjoy internally.
-Boil the seeds in water for 5 minutes and enjoy all the relaxing and healthful benefits of this spice.
-The seeds can be boiled whole or can be crushed with a mortar and pestle.
+Lastly, don’t forget that fenugreek seeds can be steeped into a tea to enjoy internally.
+Boil the seeds in water for 5 minutes, and enjoy all the relaxing and healthful benefits of this spice.
+The seeds can be boiled whole or crushed with a mortar and pestle.

-This post was medically reviewed by Dr. Rina Mary Allawh, M.D., a dermatologist who performs adult and pediatric medical dermatology, skin cancer treatment and cosmetic dermatology.
+This post was medically reviewed by Dr. Rina Mary Allawh, M.D., a dermatologist who practices adult and pediatric medical dermatology, skin cancer treatment, and cosmetic dermatology.
 Learn more about Hello Glow’s medical reviewers here.
-As always, this is not personal medical advice and we recommend that you talk with your doctor.333
+As always, this is not personal medical advice, and we recommend that you talk with your doctor.352